 Ruby Versions and Cedar 14

-If you deploy and are getting an error stating that your Ruby could not be installed, then you may need to use a more recent version of Ruby.
+The Cedar-14 stack does not support certain versions of Ruby 2.1.
+If you deploy your app and get an error stating that your Ruby could not be installed, then you might need to use a more recent version of Ruby.

 See the list of supported Ruby versions.